 One of the best ways to implement personalization on your site is to include relevant recommended products on each page.
 You can set up these recommended products by assigning categories across your site content and then dynamically implementing them on each product page.
 This strategy will also help you to cross-sell to site visitors via tag-based personalization.

-Tag-based personalization is a digital tool that automatically pulls up products with similar tags as recommended products for a particular site visitor.
+Tag-based personalization is a digital tool automatically pulling up products with similar tags as recommended products for a particular site visitor.
 You can also use tag-based personalization to showcase similar products that other customers have viewed or purchased.
-Additionally, by closely tracking the sales conversion rates for products, you can strategically recommend products that have a proven sales history to new customers.
+Additionally, by closely tracking product sales conversion rates, you can strategically recommend products with a proven sales history to new customers.

 In addition to recommending products on each page, you should also spend some time creating smart Call-To-Actions (CTAs).
 Without the right CTA, you will see a higher rate of abandoned shopping carts.
-However, it is important to note that a CTA is not a one-size-fits-all solution.
-Instead, you can use banners that automatically update content based on the visitor's demographics and online behavioral patterns.
-These personalized banner ads will help you to sell products that are relevant to the needs of that specific visitor.
+However, it is essential to note that a CTA is not a one-size-fits-all solution.
+Instead, you can use banners that automatically update content based on the visitor's demographics and online behavioural patterns.
+These personalized banner ads will help you sell products relevant to that specific visitor's needs.
 To further fine-tune your smart CTAs and banner ads, you can implement an A/B campaign to more accurately determine what type of content appeals to each of your established audience personas.